[Turkey-Israel and] The Real "New Middle East"

 Even more significant are the non-military dimensions.
-Thanks to the creation of a free-trade zone and such institutions as the Turkish-Israeli Business Council, trade between the two countries is booming, increasing by something like 30 percent a year.
+Thanks to the creation of a free-trade zone and such institutions as the Israel-Turkey Business Council, trade between the two countries is booming, increasing by something like 30 percent a year.
 Turkey is the number-one tourist destination for Israelis, and authorities in the two countries have dispensed with double taxation.
 Plans exist for Turkey to send fresh water to Israel via huge bags towed through the sea.
 A Turkish firm snagged the trophy project of building a terminal at Israel's main airport.
 And so forth.

 Then there are the political and cultural dimensions.
 Jerusalem has gone to bat for Turkey in Washington, and Ankara has stuck by its Israeli partner even in a den of enemies like the Organization of the Islamic Conference.
 There are academic exchanges, special exhibits in museums, and even mutual visits by religious leaders, something highly unusual among Jews and Muslims.